 The company also uses post-consumer glass, such as used beer bottles supplied by local breweries and bars.
 Marble King provides containers for these businesses to dispose of the glass safely and take them to the factory.
 The recycled glass is put into a giant melting furnace, which can melt three to six tons daily.

 “The majority of our supplies do come from West Virginia, are sourced here locally; not only are they sourced here, but they’re also protecting the environment here, because otherwise this would go into a landfill, and typically glass is 100% recyclable,” Fox says.

 Many Marble King marbles have become highly collectible over the years because of their uniqueness and durability compared to imports.
 Fox says some of the most iconic, collectible, and identifiable designs include cat’s eyes and swirls.
 Certain pieces produced in the twentieth century are now worth thousands of dollars apiece.

 “Marble King marbles, you can pick them out,” Fox says.
-“You can take a Marble King marble in your hand and throw it down on concrete, it’ll bounce back up, and you catch it in your hands, even though it’s glass.
-The ones that are imported, you can’t do that.
-They’ll bounce maybe a tiny bit and run off or just totally shatter.”
+“You can take a Marble King marble in your hand and throw it down on concrete; it’ll bounce back up, and you catch it in your hands, even though it’s glass.
+You can't do that with the ones that are imported.
+They’ll bounce maybe a tiny bit and run off or totally shatter.”

-Formed in 1949 by two seasoned professionals in the industry, Berry Pink and Sellers Peltier, the original factory opened in the town of St. Marys before locating at its current location along the Ohio River at Paden City.
+Formed in 1949 by two seasoned professionals in the industry, Berry Pink and Sellers Peltier, the original factory opened in the town of St. Marys before being located at its current location along the Ohio River at Paden City.